 Weight: 3.5 ounces

-Description: This 4.6 stars and $14.99 Ultralight and Watertight Medical Kit is perfect for a two-day camping trip or for urban emergencies which don’t last for very long since its supplies are well suited for basic care.
+The AMK Ultralight 0.5 Solo First Aid Kit is perfect for a two-day camping trip or for urban emergencies which don’t last for very long, since its supplies are well suited for basic care.

 Amongst the things you’ll find inside are a painkiller, namely ibuprofen and bite relief for pain management.
 The alcohol, antiseptic wipes, and the antibiotic ointment are great in case you have a mild injury you need disinfecting.

-For bandaging this wound, you’ll find bandages, pads, clips, pins and tape, which are all made from good materials that really hold in place.
+For bandaging a wound, you’ll find bandages, pads, clips, pins, and tape, which are all made from good materials that really hold in place.
 And if you happen to get a blister or a splinter, there’s stuff for that too: the moleskin pads and the tweezers.

 All this comes in a very lightweight bag, with small dimensions, so it’s compact enough to carry in your emergency bag or in a small backpack.
 You can get one for every member of your family, and it’s a pretty good deal even for kids.